stevenjlho/leetcode/solutions/344. Reverse String/README.md

  * @return {void} Do not return anything, modify s in-place instead.
  */
 var reverseString = function (s) {
-  // Iterate from the beginning (i) and end (j) of the array towards the middle. for (let i = 0, j = s.length - 1; i < s.length / 2; i++, j--) {
+  // Use two pointers, starting from the beginning and end of the array. for (let i = 0, j = s.length - 1; i < j; i++, j--) {
-    // Use a temporary variable (temp) to store the character at index i. let temp = s[i];
+    // Temporary variable to hold the character at the start pointer. let temp = s[i];
-    // Replace the character at index i with the character at index j. s[i] = s[j];
+    // Swap characters at the start and end pointers. s[i] = s[j];
-    // Replace the character at index j with the character in the temporary variable (temp). s[j] = temp;
+    s[j] = temp;
   }
+  // The array 's' is modified in-place to be the reversed string.
 };
 ```